Learning resources about First Nations, Inuit and Métis across Canada

 Environment, traditional knowledge and territory

-A YouTube playlist of Indigenous Peoples sharing their homelands and traditions in collaboration with Parks Canada.
+A video playlist of Indigenous Peoples sharing their homelands and traditions.

 A video documentary series on First Nations, Inuit and Métis leadership in nature conservation, and its importance to cultural conservation and reconciliation.